Coronavirus Whistleblower Dies From The Disease In China

 On his personal Weibo account one week before he died, Li recounted his journey from seeing the coronavirus test result, to being reprimanded by the authorities for disrupting the social order, to being hospitalized.

 "I was hospitalized on the 12th.
-At that time, I was still wondering, why is there no announcement of people-to-people transmission and why are no medical workers getting infected," he wrote.
+At that time, I was still wondering, 'Why is there no announcement of people-to-people transmission, and why are no medical workers getting infected?'" he wrote.

 He was diagnosed with coronavirus the next day.
-'The dust is settled now.'
+"The dust is settled now."

-Li's death has prompted condolences from state media including The People's Daily and The Global Times.
+Li's death has prompted condolences from state media, including the People's Daily and the Global Times.

+Michael Ryan, head of the World Health Organization's emergencies program said, "We're very sad to hear of the loss of Dr. Li Wenliang.
+We're very sorry to hear of the loss of any front line worker who's attempted to care for patients.
+And we ourselves have lost our friends in the front lines.
+So we should celebrate his life and mourn his death with his colleagues."

 Li leaves behind one child and his wife, who is pregnant.

-Note: An earlier version of this story mistakenly said Li Wenliang's death was reported on social media by the hospital treating him on Thursday.
-It was reported early Friday local time.